Beslan school siege: Hostage-takers

 According to the official version of events, 32 militants participated directly in the seizure, one of whom was taken alive while the rest were killed on the spot.
 The number and identity of hostage-takers remains a controversial topic, fuelled by the often-contradictory government statements and official documents.
 The 3–4 September government statements said that a total of 26–27 militants were killed during the siege.
-At least four militants, including two women, died prior to the Russian storming of the school.
+At least four militants died prior to the Russian storming of the school.

 Many of the surviving hostages and eyewitnesses claim there were many more captors, some of whom may have escaped.
 It was also initially claimed that three terrorists were captured alive, including their leader Vladimir Khodov and a female militant.
 Witness testimonies during the Kulayev trial reported the presence of a number of apparently Slavic-, unaccented Russian- and "perfect" Ossetian-speaking individuals among the militants who were not seen among the bodies of those killed by Russian security forces.
 The unknown men (and a woman, according to one testimony) included a man with a red beard who was reportedly issuing orders to the kidnappers' leaders, and whom the hostages were forbidden to look at.
 He was possibly the militant known only as "Fantomas", an ethnic Russian who served as a bodyguard to Shamil Basayev.